-U.S. President Donald Trump issued an executive order in July 2020 that will lower the price Americans pay for insulin to "pennies a day."
+Trump issued an executive order in July 2020 that was intended to lower the price of insulin for some Americans.

 Sitting in front of a mock pharmacy and flanked by people in white lab coats, U.S. President Donald Trump signed a series of executive orders on July 24, 2020, that he framed as end-all solutions for Americans who struggle to pay high premium prices for prescription drugs.
 Of one of the directives, specifically, Trump told a crowd of supporters and reporters at the ceremony: